 In the first draft we asked for customer views on the inclusion of a contingency sum (suggested value £2.5m) to cover areas of significant risk and ambiguity in the CSS programme.
 We did not receive support for this proposal and therefore will continue to show the investment cost forecast for CSS at £8.5m.
-We remain open to further feedback.
+No further feedback was received on this as part of the second draft consultation.